PepperoniJoe/Make-Icons-Swiftly/README.md

 **Features:**
 - Generate asset catalogs, app icon sets, image sets and individual images
 - Drag and drop source image or select from file directory
-- Drag and drop resulting AppIcon.appiconset into Xcode project with one drag
+- Drag and drop resulting icon set or image set into Xcode project with one drag
 - Use png, jpg, tiff or gif for source image
 - Select desired source and destination directories
 - Settings are automatically saved including directories
-- Use slider to expand source image for better viewing
+- Use slider to view larger source image or to shrink window size
 - Organize files by automatically placing results in a folder named after the image
 - Use randomly-generated source image as a time saver, if desired (See examples below)